 The History Channel’s new series Bible Secrets Revealed tackles the mysteries of the Bible over the course of six weeks.
 As consulting producer Dr. Robert Cargill told the Huffington Post, “A lot of Biblical scholarship is controversial from simply making unsubstantiated claims or by saying things like ‘we found the Arc of the Covenant and the nails of the cross.’
 We wanted the scholarship itself to be controversial, based upon the facts of what we have found in our studies.”

-Have questions while watching Bible Secrets Revealed?
-Submit them to Dr. Robert Cargill, archaeologist and assistant professor of classics and religious studies at the University of Iowa, by clicking here to send an email.
-Dr. Cargill responds to viewers’ questions on the series below.
+Dr. Cargill, who is an archaeologist and assistant professor of classics and religious studies at the University of Iowa, has responded to viewers’ questions on the series below.

 The free eBook The Holy Bible: A Buyer’s Guide guides you through 33 different Bible versions and addresses their content, text, style and religious orientation.
 Updated Fall 2013 with brand-new reviews on six new Bible versions by Leonard J. Greenspoon.